 There are several possible reasons for more COVID-19 infections in the crescent area.
-Many African-American and Hispanic adults have been deemed "essential workers" and lack the ability to work from home and isolate.
-Low-income families living in apartments or duplexes have more people in a smaller space, increasing contact.
-Underlying health issues, including diabetes and heart disease, are also more prevalent among these populations, and access to immediate health care other than the emergency room (the use of which can increase the risk for infection) are all possible contributors.
+Many African-American and Hispanic adults were deemed "essential workers" and lacked the ability to work from home and isolate.
+Low-income families living in apartments or duplexes had more people in a smaller space, increasing contact.
+Underlying health issues, including diabetes and heart disease, were also more prevalent among these populations, and access to immediate health care other than the emergency room (the use of which can increase the risk for infection) were all possible contributors.

-It is clear that the pandemic will have long-term economic, educational and social/emotional negative effects on crescent communities, further increasing underlying economic and racial inequities.
+It is clear that the pandemic is having long-term economic, educational and social/emotional negative effects on crescent communities, further increasing underlying economic and racial inequities.